Kossit73/ecommerce/README.md

    console now provides the Input & Assumptions, Key Financial Metrics, Financial Performance, Financial Position, Cash Flow Statement, Sensitivity Analysis, and Advanced Analysis workflows showcased in the screenshot below.
+   If the backend is offline, the Input & Assumptions page seeds its tables with a bundled template so you can rebuild the drivers manually before reconnecting.

 #### Option B: Streamlit console